Index154/Random-ControlNet-Input/README.md

 ## Basic usage
-1. On the txt2img or img2img tab, scroll down to find the script selector
+1. On the txt2img or img2img tab scroll down to find the script selector
 2. Select "Random ControlNet Input"
 3. Paste the path to a folder with png files in it into the "Image source folder" input box
 4. Enable ControlNet Unit 0 and adjust its settings to your liking.
 You do not need to select an image for it manually at any point